neu-se/CS7580-Fall-2021/assessments/project.md

 * AFL++ describes numerous engineering improvements to AFL that make a significant improvement to AFL.
 There are a number of fuzzers written in other languages, targeting code in Java (e.g. [JQF](https://github.com/rohanpadhye/JQF) and [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer)) in Python (e.g. [Atheris](https://github.com/google/atheris), plus surely many more).
 Implement one of the features of AFL++ for one of those fuzzers, and evaluate the performance improvement on the fuzzer
 * Exploring mutation testing with flaky tests
 * Combining fuzzing with test harness generation
+* Build a fuzzing harness for Java web apps

 We will add to this list throughout the first few weeks of the semester, and students are welcomed to propose project ideas that aren't from this list.
 Course projects that build on or extend students' projects from outside of the course are welcomed.